 Raw, intense, and emotional, this 50-minute play invites participants to examine their own biases and prejudices in an effort to raise social awareness, increase tolerance, and bridge the divides through cross-racial dialogue.

-This production was highlighted on WFSU’s Perspectives with Mayor Andrew Gillum’s conversations about race:
+This production has been highlighted on WFSU’s Perspectives with Mayor Andrew Gillum’s conversations about race:

 And previously featured on Perspectives in June with the Director of the production, Chris Berry.